tlareywi/BlueScreenBrewery/README.md

 * **Analog-In**   - Performs an analog value read from the associated GPIO pin.
 The message is broadcast whenever the value changes.
     - Topic - Required.
-Set payload to an integer value.
+Payload is set to an integer value.
     - GPIO  - Required.